davidfurrer/send_email_github_actions/README.md

 1) schedule a monthly report to be created and sent using python

-2) send yourself an email when a github action is finished containing input of the run
+2) send yourself an email when a github action is finished containing output of the run